Hitendra007/IOT-Healthcare-Monitoring/readme.md

 # IoT-Based Smart Healthcare Monitoring System

 ## Project Overview
-This project is an IoT-based health monitoring system that collects health metrics (e.g., heart rate, blood pressure, temperature) from a simulated IoT device, stores the data in a PostgreSQL database, and displays it in a user-friendly dashboard using React.
+This is IoT-based health monitoring system that collects health metrics (e.g., heart rate, blood pressure, temperature) from a simulated IoT device, stores the data in a PostgreSQL database, and displays it in a user-friendly dashboard using React.

 ---